gabriel951/my_work/work_at_tjdft/README.md

 I pushed for my organization to adopt (the free version of) Stackoverflow for teams.
 When I left the platform had more than 70 posts, most of them with answers.
 The results were mixed.
 One one hand it was useful in when different colleagues asked the same question and also when a new employee entered our team.
 On the other hand I was the only one who posted questions/answers.

+### Monitoring Codex
+Codex was a project that was experiencing some downtime.
+I helped a colleague implement a Python program that periodically checked whether the service was on and if it was not then it send **notifications in Teams (via Power Automate), Telegram and email**.